Wally Life show!

 On Saturday, 01/19 from 1:00-3:00 (we cut the event short so that everyone could beat the storm and arrive home safely), The Art Factory of White Mills hosted our 4th “High School Emerging Artists Showcase”.
 As a result of the impending storm, turnout was weaker than we would have liked, however, the students did not disappoint!
 This year’s artwork was phenomenal!!!

-A really huge shout out to art teachers; Kathy Higgins, Honesdale High School and Justin Hayden, Western Wayne High School.
+A really huge shout out to art teachers; Kathy Higgins, Honesdale High School, and Justin Hayden, Western Wayne High School.
 Your schools are extremely lucky to have you on staff!
-Your guidance and encouragement to these art students does not go unnoticed or unappreciated.
+Your guidance and encouragement to these art students do not go unnoticed or unappreciated.
 The love and respect these students have for you is so well deserved!
 Kudos!

 Thank you to the families that came out to support their children.
 It means a lot to your children and to us as well!

 Thank you to the Wayne Independent Newspaper for the phone interview.

 Lastly, thank you to Connor Simon and Wally Life for videotaping this event and interviewing the emerging artists!
 We look forward to the segment airing sometime in mid-February.
 We will post the segment on this website and Facebook when we can.

 It’s not too late to view all of this wonderful artwork.
 We will have all of the participants work on display through Saturday, 01/26.
 We are open daily from 10:00-5:00 (except today, as we are still shoveling out!).
 First, second, and third place winners will have the option of leaving their work on display inside the gallery for the next 6 months!
 Yahoo!!!

 CONGRATULATIONS TO 2019 “HIGH SCHOOL EMERGING ARTISTS SHOWCASE” WINNERS!